SibirBear/JiraTelegramBot/README.md

 Telegram bot for creating issues in Jira.

-Create and fill configuration file "config.properties" with parameters for connecting to the telegrambot.
+Create and fill configuration file "config.properties" in src/main/resources/ with parameters for connecting to the telegrambot.

 ```
 # For TelegramBot